passas/iot-rc522/README.md

 # Disclaimer

-It's a work in progress, since knowledge and vision updates were made from the last time that I dedicate myself into its production.
+It's a work in progress since knowledge and envision updates were made from the last time that I dedicate myself into this project.